-Big Bend National Park is an American national park located in southwest Texas that borders Mexico.
-The largest protected area of Chihuahuan Desert topography and ecology, the park was originally named after a bend in the Rio Grande River.
+Big Bend National Park is located in southwest Texas, which borders Mexico.
+The largest protected area of Chihuahuan Desert topography and ecology, the park was initially named after a bend in the Rio Grande River.

-This large park protects more than 1,200 plant species, over 450 bird species, such as roadrunners and the raven (which is a common symbol for Big Bend national park), 56 reptile species, and 75 mammal species, such as coyotes, elk, and deer.
-Smaller mammals include skunks, raccoons, and bats which are common in desert areas.
+This large park protects over 1,200 plant species, over 450 bird species, such as roadrunners and the raven (a common symbol for Big Bend National Park), 56 reptile species, and 75 mammal species, such as coyotes, elk, and deer.
+Smaller mammals include skunks, raccoons, and bats, which are common in desert areas.

 This park includes breathtaking opportunities for scenic drives, tour programs led by park rangers, and stargazing.
-There is a rich amount of native history and culture in the area with ruins from nearly 10,000 years ago as well as petroglyphs that are over 3,500 years old.
+There is a rich amount of native history and culture close by, with ruins from nearly 10,000 years ago and petroglyphs over 3,500 years old.

 See Related: Best Van Camper Accessories